pivotal/docs-tap/intellij-extension/install.hbs.md

 ## <a id="update"></a> Update

-To update to a newer version, follow the same steps as install.
-You do not need to uninstall the previous version.
+To update to a later version, repeat the steps in the [Install](#install) section.
+You do not need to uninstall the current version.

 ## <a id="uninstall"></a> Uninstall